11

 2

 • $\begingroup$ Good discovery.
-I wonder if this isn't a case of name collision where 'e' was used internally and then leaked. $\endgroup$ May 3, 2020 at 16:03
+I wonder if this isn't a case of name collision where 'e' was used internally and then leaked. $\endgroup$ Commented May 3, 2020 at 16:03

 • $\begingroup$ This answer appears to ignore the main point of the question.
 The goal is to take Log[doubleSeries] specifically without using Normal and then recreating the series manually as you have done here.
 Doing Log[doubleSeries] crashes in 12.0 regardless of the variable names. $\endgroup$